🎉 Up to $5,000 scholarships available at our Columbus campus. Explore Scholarships!

 While every student’s schedule may vary due to academic experience, you’ll start your BSN degree program with evening general education courses.
 In addition, some general education courses are offered in a convenient on-campus/online hybrid format.

-Our BSN program curriculum covers important topics like clinical-thinking, community health, critical care, gerontology, leadership, obstetrics, pediatrics, psychiatric care, and surgical care.
+Our BSN program curriculum covers important topics such as clinical thinking, community health, critical care, gerontology, leadership, obstetrics, pediatrics, psychiatric care, and surgical care.

 Arizona College of Nursing had an average NCLEX-RN pass rate of 87.48%* across all campuses in 2024.
 As a new campus, Columbus does not yet have NCLEX-RN outcomes available for this location.

-*Nevada NCLEX Pass Rate Data, Florida NCLEX Pass Rate Data, Texas NCLEX Pass Rata Data, California NCLEX Pass Rata Data, Michigan NCLEX Pass Rata Data, Utah NCLEX Pass Rate Data, Arizona NCLEX Pass Rate Data, Virginia NCLEX Pass Rate Data.
+*Nevada NCLEX Pass Rate Data, Florida NCLEX Pass Rate Data, Texas NCLEX Pass Rate Data, California NCLEX Pass Rate Data, Michigan NCLEX Pass Rate Data, Utah NCLEX Pass Rate Data, Arizona NCLEX Pass Rate Data, Virginia NCLEX Pass Rate Data

 National NCLEX Pass Rate Data